 Households with an annual income of less than 30% of the AMI are considered at risk of homelessness.
 According to 2023 5-year ACS (Table S1701) estimates, 51,737 people, or 11% of the Raleigh population, live below the poverty level and make less than \$15,650 annually.
-Poverty levels vary significantly by demographic characteristics such as age, race, ethnicity, and educational attainment.
+Poverty levels vary significantly by demographic characteristics.
 The breakdown of select demographics associated with living below the poverty level in Raleigh is as follows:

-- 14.6% of children live below the poverty level - 46.1% of young adults aged 18 to 24 not living with a family live below the poverty level - 18.0% of adults 65 and older not living with a family live below the poverty level - 16.3% of Black or African American individuals live below the poverty level - 15.2% of Hispanic individuals live below the poverty level - 23.3% of individuals with less than a high school diploma live below the poverty level - 12.4% of individuals with a disability live below the poverty level
+- 14.6% of children live below the poverty level - 46.1% of young adults aged 18 to 24 not living with a family live below the poverty level - 18.0% of adults 65 and older not living with a family live below the poverty level - 16.3% of African American individuals live below the poverty level - 15.2% of Hispanic individuals live below the poverty level - 23.3% of individuals with less than a high school diploma live below the poverty level - 12.4% of individuals who are differently abled live below the poverty level